kophy/notes/docs/index.md

-> "A future is not given to you.
-It is something you must take for yourself."
+> A future is not given to you.
+> It is something you must take for yourself.